Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 If your employer (or your spouse’s employer) has at least 20 employees and covers you under a group health plan, you can delay your enrollment in Medicare Part B while you continue to be covered under the group plan.
 You’ll want to check with your HR department to make sure that your plan is considered a group health plan under IRS rules.
 Assuming it is, you can wait to enroll in Medicare Part B — which means you get to avoid the Part B premiums — until you stop working or your employer stops offering the coverage (or, if the coverage is through your spouse, until your spouse stops working or their employer stops offering the coverage).

-At that point, you’ll get an eight-month window during which you can sign up for Part B without a late enrollment penalty.
+At that point, you’ll get an eight-month window to sign up for Part B without a late enrollment penalty.
 You’ll also be able to access your one-time guaranteed-issue window for enrolling in a Medigap plan at that point (it begins when you’re at least 65 and also enrolled in Part B).
-Keep in mind that the employer-sponsored coverage has to be from a current employer — COBRA or retiree benefits won’t count.
+Keep in mind that the employer-sponsored coverage must be from a current employer — COBRA or retiree benefits won’t count.
 And if you’re covered under a small-group plan from an employer with fewer than 20 employees, you need to enroll in Medicare when you’re first eligible, as Medicare will be your primary coverage in that case.

 Most people who continue to work after age 65 (assuming the employer has 20+ employees) will enroll in Medicare Part A, as it has no premiums for people with 10+ years of work history.
 But if you’re enrolled in a high-deductible health plan (HDHP) through your employer and making contributions to your health savings account, you might want to consider delaying both Part A and Part B. That will allow you to continue to make pre-tax contributions to your HSA.
 If you enroll in Medicare (including Part A on its own), you cannot continue to contribute to your HSA, even if you continue to have coverage under an HDHP from your employer.